uozuAho/note_searcher/vscode/README.md

 Full-text and tag-based searching of arbitrary directories and files.
 Lets you make your own zettelkasten!
 Inspired by https://zettelkasten.de/.

-This extension requires Java.
-It's been tested with OpenJDK 11 on windows, and may work on [OpenJDK 13](https://jdk.java.net/13/) on all OS's!

 ## UNDER CONSTRUCTION